-We are committed to undertaking business ethically, with a zero tolerance for modern slavery and human rights violations, child and forced labour or human trafficking in any form, in our own operations and our supply chain.
+This is our third Modern Slavery Statement published in response to the Modern Slavery Act 2015 (the “Act”).
+Since our second Statement in June 2018, we have maintained our zero-tolerance approach to modern slavery and human trafficking.
+We are committed to undertaking business ethically, with a zero tolerance for modern slavery and human rights violations, child and forced labour or human trafficking in any form, in our own organisation and our supply chain.

-The FirstPort and Appello businesses operate separately, and are known for the purpose of this statement as the “Business Units”.
+FirstPort and Appello operate separately, and are known for the purpose of this statement as the “Business Units”.
 Both Business Units are organised through a number of Subsidiaries (Subsidiary being defined at Section 1159 of the Companies Act 2006).
 The Business Units have over 3,000 employees and operate solely within the United Kingdom.
-KSHL has a global annual turnover of £75,251,000 (year ending 31st December 2017).
+KSHL has a global annual turnover of £72,411,00 (year ending 31st December 2018).
 Further details of our business structure can be found on Knight Square’s website at www.knightsquare.com.

 ABOUT OUR BUSINESS UNITS & SUPPLY CHAIN

-It is our vision for FirstPort to be the leading residential property manager as judged by others and our goal is to put our customers at the heart of everything we do.
+FirstPort’s vision is to be the leading residential property manager, as judged by others, and they put customers at the heart of everything they do.

-The principle activities of FirstPort comprise managing residential properties across the UK ranging from the common parts of large estates, to blocks of flats, retirement housing and residential lettings.
+Principle activities include managing residential properties across the UK ranging from the common parts of large estates, to blocks of flats, retirement housing and residential lettings.

-Appello is a company which provides technology enabled care services, including in particular telecare monitoring services to retirement homes.
-As well as providing services to the retirement homes managed by FirstPort Appello also provides services to other providers of retirement accommodation.
-Appello has an annual turnover of £20,052,000 and manages its own procurement independently.
+Appello is a company which provides technology enabled care services, including a telecare monitoring services to retirement homes.
+As well as providing services to the retirement homes managed by FirstPort, Appello also provides services to other providers of retirement accommodation.
+Appello has an annual turnover of £16,018,000 and manages its own procurement independently.